Juan Cole: Baháʼí studies

 Cole converted to the Baháʼí Faith in 1972 and spent 25 years writing and travelling in support of the religion.
 He had several works published through Baháʼí publishers and co-edited an online journal (Occasional Papers in the Shaykhi, Babi, and Baha'i Religions).
 Some of these were unofficial translations, and two volumes by/about early Baháʼí theologian Mírzá Abu'l-Fadl.

-In 1994 Cole participated in a discussion group that became a forum for dissent among Baháʼí academics against the Baháʼí administration.
+In 1994, Cole participated in a discussion group that became a forum for dissent among Baháʼí academics against the Baháʼí administration.
 Cole was perceived as leading a dissident faction, and resigned his membership in 1996 after being confronted by Baháʼí leadership.
 He declared himself a Unitarian Universalist.
 Soon after his resignation, Cole created an email list and website called H-Bahai, which became a repository of both primary source material and critical analysis on the religion.
-Cole went on to critically attack the Baháʼí Faith in several books and articles written from 1998–2002, describing a prominent Baháʼí as "inquisitor" and "bigot", and accusing Baháʼí institutions of cult-like tendencies.
+Cole went on to attack the Baháʼí Faith in several books and articles written from 1998 to 2002, describe a prominent Baháʼí as "inquisitor" and "bigot," and accuse Baháʼí institutions of cult-like tendencies.

+Cole's characterizations of Baháʼí institutions were contested by several scholars who are themselves Bahá’í, including specialists in Iranian studies and Baháʼí history, such as Moojan Momen, Amin Banani, Robert Stockman, and Nader Saiedi.
+Momen, writing in the academic journal Religion in 2007, argued that Cole's critique should be read not simply as disinterested academic evaluation, but in the context of what Momen characterized as an apostate career and exit narrative.
+Momen wrote that Cole's later papers reflected the standpoint of someone who had moved from the centre of the Baháʼí community to its margins, while Baháʼís who remained active in the community generally experienced the same institutions in the opposite way—as sources of "encouragement and guidance."
+Amin Banani, scholar of Persian literature, and Iranian studies (b.
+1927, d.
+2013), rejected the broader charge of institutional fundamentalism, writing that "no fair-minded person" could review the messages and pronouncements of the Universal House of Justice and find them "injudicious, literalist, anti-intellectual or fundamentalist."
+Stockman likewise raised methodological objections to Cole's analysis, arguing that it relied on limited and uneven sources and drew conclusions about institutional motives that the available evidence did not adequately support.
+Cole's later works on Baháʼí history and theology have also been critiqued by Saiedi.